RicardoRam/Notes/Study_tips/Learning_How_To_Learn.md

 When you focus on the product, i.e finishing your homework, the end result may seem far from being achieved and it can be discouraging.
 Instead, focus on spending chunks of time spending your best effort working on problems.
 Each chunk of time you spend focusing during a process is a success and is worthy of a small reward.
 More on this below.

 ## Picture walk

 When reading something for the first time, do a picture walk of the material.
-If you are reading a chapter, skim ahead and look at
+If you are reading a chapter, skim ahead and look at the general theme of the chapter.
+Look at the pictures, read the headings and bolded text, and get an idea of what you're about to learn.
+The goal isn't to understand everything.
+You are just trying to become familiar with the material.
+When you actually read the chapter, you may find it easier to see how the details fit into the theme of the chapter.

+## Summarize

+Summarizing is a great way to tie everything together.